manuelvsousa/sec-project/DEMO.md

 ﻿# Demo

 ## Instructions
-0. If there is a notary.ser file in the notary directory, delete it (to start a clean notary)
+If there is a notary.ser file in the notary directory, delete it (to start a clean notary)

-1. cd sec-project
+cd sec-project
-2. mvn clean install
+mvn clean install

 ## Start Notary
 (new terminal)
-cd notary
-mvn clean install tomcat7:run
+export MAVEN_OPTS=-Djava.library.path=/usr/local/lib #change the path to yours cd notary mvn clean install tomcat7:run